• Skip to primary navigation

 whole large purple eggplants

-• Large purple eggplant: When roasting the eggplant on the flame, the outer skin chars and the eggplant becomes delicate.
-I recommend using large puple eggplant for this recipe.
+• Large eggplants: When roasting the eggplant on the flame, the outer skin chars, and the eggplant becomes delicate.
+I recommend using large purple eggplants for this recipe (rather than Japanese eggplant or Chinese eggplant).

-• Garlic: Mash the garlic with a mortar and pestle into a paste so that the garlic can evenly distribute within the eggplant.
-Pressed garlic using a garlic press is a second option that works as long as the garlic press crushing the garlic similar to a paste.
+• Garlic: Mash the garlic with a mortar and pestle into a paste so it evenly distributes within the eggplant.
+Pressed garlic using a garlic press is a second option that works as long as the garlic press crushes the garlic, similar to a paste.

 • Fresh lemon juice: Squeeze the lemon with a lemon juicer or handheld lemon squeezer.